HAFLQ: Heterogeneous Adaptive Federated LoRA Fine-tuned LLM with Quantization: Numerical Results

 \section{Numerical Results}

-In our experiments, we utilize GPT2-Large\cite{radford2019language} as the backbone model and test on the 20 News Group classification dataset\cite{DBLP:conf/icml/Lang95}.
-The experiment involves 100 clients and one server, with the dataset evenly distributed among these 100 clients.
-We assume that different clients have diverse computational capabilities, which correspond to different LoRA ranks.
-Specifically, in the parameter truncation scheme, 33 clients have a LoRA rank of 2, another 33 clients have a LoRA rank of 4, and the remaining 34 clients have a LoRA rank of 16.
-The global model at the server is configured with a LoRA rank of 16.
-In the parameter freezing scheme, all clients and the cloud server maintain a uniform LoRA rank of 16.
-However, 33 clients have a freezing ratio of 0.875, another 33 clients have a freezing ratio of 0.75, and the remaining 34 clients have a freezing ratio of 0.
-To simulate a real-world FL setting, 10 clients are randomly selected to participate in the training during each communication round.
-The hyper-parameters related to the experiment are shown in Table \ref{tab:experiment-parameters}.
+In our experiments, we utilize GPT2\cite{radford2019language} as the backbone model and test on the Banking77 classification dataset\cite{casanueva-etal-2020-efficient}.
+The experiment involves 10 clients, one base station, and one server, with the dataset evenly distributed among these 10 clients.
+We assume that different clients have diverse computational capabilities, which correspond to different LoRA ranks or freezing ratios.
+Specifically, in the parameter truncation scheme, clients 0 to 2 have a LoRA rank of 2, clients 3 to 5 have a LoRA rank of 4, and clients 6 to 9 have a LoRA rank of 8.
+The global model at the server is configured with a LoRA rank of 8.
+In the parameter freezing scheme, all clients and the cloud server maintain a uniform LoRA rank of 8.
+However, clients 0 to 2 have a freezing ratio of 0.75, clients 3 to 5 have a freezing ratio of 0.5, and clients 6 to 9 have a freezing ratio of 0.
+All 10 clients participate in the training during each communication round.
+Additionally, the clients are positioned at increasing distances from the base station, ranging from 1100 meters to 2000 meters in increments of 100 meters.
+Specifically, client 0 is located 1100 meters away, client 1 at 1200 meters, and so forth, with client 9 positioned at 2000 meters.
+The hyper-parameters for the experiments are shown in Table \ref{tab:experiment-parameters}, while the wireless simulation parameters are detailed in Table \ref{tab:wireless-parameters}.

+Fig.~\ref{gpt2_memory_usage} plots the GPU memory usage for clients with varying computational capabilities under our salience-driven adaptive LLM quantization algorithm.
+The GPT-2 model used in this experiment consists of 12 transformer blocks.
+For clients with low computational capabilities, all transformer blocks are quantized to 8 bits, resulting in the lowest GPU memory usage.
+For clients with medium computational capabilities, the algorithm ranks transformer blocks by salience, keeping 32-bit precision for the 6 most salient blocks while quantizing the remaining 6 blocks to 8 bits, achieving a balance between memory efficiency and model precision.
+For clients with high computational capabilities, all transformer blocks keep 32-bit precision, leading to the highest GPU memory usage.
+These results demonstrate the effectiveness of our proposed algorithm in dynamically adjusting the quantization strategy to optimize resource utilization while accommodating the varying computational capabilities of different clients.